Six Thinking Hats technique explained: the types including examples

 What are the Six Thinking Hats?

-Six Thinking Hats or Edward de Bono’s Six Hats is a good decision making technique and method for group discussions and individual thinking.
+Six Thinking Hats technique or dr Edward de Bono’s Six Hats is a good decision making technique and method for group discussions and individual thinking.

 Combined with the parallel thinking process, this technique helps groups think more effectively.
 It is a means to organize thinking processes in a detailed and cohesive manner.